 Despite the haze from fires, the views were still decent, though the taller peaks of the North Cascades were sadly obscured.
 I poked around on the summit for a good 30 minutes or so and really wanted to stay longer, but it was nearing noon and I had no desire to tango with storms.

-About 2 miles from the trailhead I pulled out my water bottle to drink the remaining few sips of my water and slipped on a rock.
+About two miles from the trailhead I pulled out my water bottle to drink the remaining few sips of my water and slipped on a rock.
 My water bottle went flying, spilling the last precious drops.
 I momentarily lost my mind, cursing at the shrub and waving my arms around.
 I can only imagine what someone would have thought.

 There I was, wild eyed and frizzy, covered in dirt and ash, cursing at this rock and shrub.